Ligor Buzi

 Ligor Buzi (1915–1994) was an Albanian-American journalist.
 Buzi is remembered as one of the early pro-Fascists in Albania.
 After World War II, he settled in US and played an active role as member of the Albanian-American community.

 Life

-Buzi was born in Lubonjë village of Korçë, in South Albania, on 27 November 1915.
+Buzi was born in Lubonjë village of Vithkuq which is within the Korçë region, in South Albania, on 27 November 1915.
 At some point he studied law and graduated as Doctor of Law from the University of Bologna, Italy.
 During the Italian occupation of Albania (1939-1943) he was one of the most active leaders of the Albanian Lictor Youth (ALY), the youth wing of the Albanian Fascist Party, in Korçë area, editor of the Liktori (Lictor) newspapers of the ALY, and commentator in the Fascist propaganda radio stations.
 With the capitulation of Italy in 1943, he moved to Italy.
 In 1948, he settled in Bridgeport, CT, where he married an Albanian-American woman.